noted-eip/protorepo/docs/account_service_documentation.md

 ## Introduction

-The notes service is part of Noted “micro services” architecture.
+The Account Service is part of Noted's "microservices" architecture.

-This service is communicating with clients by the [api-gateway](https://github.com/noted-eip/api-gateway), and others API like the google natural api, the graphQL google API.
+This service handles user-related tasks such as, but not limited to, account CRUD, authentication.

+For reasons of accessibility, our documentation is written in English.
+If we recruit a foreign developer, we can easily include them in the process.

 ### Languages

 This service is written in [golang](https://go.dev/doc/).